The Impact of Climate Change on Coastal Communities

 The impacts of climate change are felt globally, especially in coastal communities.
 Maine felt the effects of climate change this past winter when powerful storms and flooding berated its coast.
 The Camp Ellis Jetty was particularly vulnerable to these storms, and the Saco Bay community lost nearly 40 homes as a result.
 In this episode, we spoke with Dr. Will Kochtitzky who is leveraging GIS technology, lidar, and photogrammetry to study the effects of sea-level rise on the Camp Ellis Jetty in Maine.
 Kochtitzky is also a professor at the University of New England (UNE), preparing students with hands-on experience so they have the tools to research and respond to climate change scenarios such as this one.

 The concepts in this episode align with what Florida, North Carolina, and other southern states are experiencing in the wake of Hurricane Helene and Hurricane Milton.
 This episode was recorded before the storms, which devastated communities in September and October.
-We hope that these communities recover soon and heal from this disaster.
+We hope that these communities recover soon and heal from these disasters.

 Building Coastal Resilience in Maine